-From the Field: Connecting Functionality with Emotional Response
+From the Field: Functionality and Emotional Response

 By Evan Gill, 2019 CSI Research Assistant, University of Michigan

 Our team at the University of Michigan had an exceptional educational experience participating in LAF’s 2019 Case Study Investigation (CSI) program.
 Being able to contribute to the CSI program has challenged us and helped our team grow in a multitude of ways.
 Our team is affiliated with the University of Michigan’s landscape architecture program in the School of the Environment and Sustainability.
 This unique program has allowed us to participate in analyzing global challenges from a social and ecological sustainability point of view.
 The research is guided by the landscape architecture program and specifically research assistant, Evan Gill, and CSI Fellow, Professor Mark Lindquist.
 The team was fortunate enough to have assistance from two Doris Duke Scholars, Lauren Holmes and Julia Talamo.
 We are enthusiastic about sharing our research in the upcoming LAF Case Study Brief to be released this fall.

 The focus of our case study is the four-acre Gerstacker Grove, located at the heart of the University of Michigan’s North Campus.
 Renovated in 2016, Gerstacker Grove was thoughtfully designed around the preexisting bell tower and time capsule exhibit.
 Previously, Gerstacker Grove was an underutilized and poorly planned campus space.
 There was much greenery, but pathways connecting the different academic buildings were not well arranged, and there was no space for gathering or socializing in general.
 Now, Gerstacker Grove includes a variety of new features that fix the previous issues while providing new environmental, social, and economic services.